-Life in tight quarters isn't easy, and after years spent living in San Francisco and New York City, lifestyle blogger Alicia Lund and her husband Tanner were craving space and a backyard.
-When the opportunity knocked to relocate back to the West Coast, they found room to breathe in a charming 1940s home in Sacramento's East Sac neighborhood.
+Life in tight quarters isn't easy, and after years spent living in San Francisco and New York City, bohemian lifestyle blogger Alicia Lund and her husband Tanner were craving space and a backyard.
+When the opportunity came to relocate back to the West Coast, they found room to breathe in a charming 1940s home in Sacramento's East Sac neighborhood.

 "I couldn't have imagined undergoing a remodel on our own," says Lund of her newly remodeled ground floor—"especially since we took many of the rooms down to the studs."
 Gut-renovating the 1940s home took a bit of convincing for Lund's husband, but she had a vision and knew the potential of their new home: "I wanted an open space for entertaining," she says.
 "I also knew I wanted to keep the color scheme classic black and white—mainly inspired from my time living in New York."

 They found the perfect match in Costa.
 "She understands my style so well and helped me execute my vision perfectly while keeping with the original character and charm of the home.
 She really made the entire process so stress-free."

 Lund needed adequate entertaining space, and the kitchen and dining room in the original house simply didn't work.
 "Aesthetically, my main goal was to brighten the space," says Lund.
 "We wanted the downstairs to feel inviting and open.
 I love entertaining and wanted to create a happy space for friends and family to feel welcomed."

 In order to maximize space, they opened up the wall dividing the dining room and kitchen and reconfigured everything to make one large, eat-in space.
 Increasing the window size was also a game-changer, as it let in so much more natural light.

 Lund also had a clear vision on the finishes of her kitchen.
 "I had just gotten back from a trip to New York when I made our tile and hardware decisions, and I went with classic white subway tile in the kitchen," she says.